UCF/PostMaster/README.markdown

 Windows Event Logger
 --------------------
-To utilize the Windows event logger log handler, win32 Python extensions must be installed.
+To utilize the Windows event logger log handler, the win32 Python extensions must be installed.
 They can be downloaded here: http://sourceforge.net/projects/pywin32/